 - Sulpher impregnation etc.

-High strength concrete is generally used for construction pre-stressed concrete bridges, flyovers, high rise building, power project and other works of greater importance.
+High-strength concrete is generally used for the construction of pre-stressed concrete bridges, flyovers, high-rise buildings, power projects and other works of greater importance.